Don’t Wait Until The 11th Hour In Wind-Up Proceedings

 Usually, you will receive a wind-up notice when you have failed to respond to a statutory demand within the appointed 21 days, and your creditor has started proceeds in court to have your company wound up (under Section 459P of the Corporations Act).
 The hearing date is usually within a month of the notice.

 Some directors err in believing this time period between the notice being served and the hearing date gives them plenty of time to explore their options and decide on a course of action.
 A month is not much time at all!
-You need to quickly decide if you will defend the application on the hearing date, allow you business to be wound-up, or find some other possible alternative.
+You need to quickly decide if you will defend the application on the hearing date, allow your business to be wound-up, or find some other possible alternative.

 The risks of waiting until the 11th hour

 Waiting until the 11th hour to act when you have received a wind-up notice is a very risky business.
 If you have other creditors, they might also decide to act during this period, which can compound the risk of your company being wound up.
-Alternatively, you could decide to appoint an administrator and apply to have the wind-up adjourned, but the court might decide not to allow administration to proceed.
+Alternatively, you could decide to appoint an administrator and apply to have the wind-up adjourned, but the court might decide not to allow the administration to proceed.

-In waiting to act rather than exploring your options as soon as possible, you could limit your ability to decide the future of your company; whether that’s to repay debts, continue trading, enter a deed of company arrangement, or some other option.
+In waiting to act rather than exploring your options as soon as possible, you could limit your ability to decide the future of your company; whether that’s to repay debts, continue trading, enter a deed of company arrangement or some other option.

 1. Other creditors

 Once a winding-up notice has been filed and served to your company, it is published on ASIC’s website, and your other creditors have access to this.
-At this stage, any other creditors of your company have the right to file a Notice of Appearance, and apply to the court to substitute their claim for debt against your company.
+At this stage, any other creditors of your company have the right to file a Notice of Appearance and apply to the court to substitute their claim for debt against your company.
 This means that even if you settle the issue with the original creditor that filed the wind-up notice, you will still end up facing the wind-up application and hearing, which you need to defend successfully to avoid being wound up.

-2. 11th hour appointments of administrators and wind-up proceedings
+2. 11th-hour appointments of administrators and wind-up proceedings

 You may decide, after receiving your notice, to enter into voluntary administration, or explore any other avenue which could result in the wind-up application being adjourned or successfully challenged.
 After receiving the wind-up notice, you might decide that appointing an administrator is the best course of action for your company.

-In the case mentioned above, the administrator was appointed to the company the day prior to the hearing, and the court noted the debtor company had produced “ absolutely nothing” to show there was a real possibility the administration would be in the interests of the company and its creditors.
+In the case mentioned above, the administrator was appointed to the company the day prior to the hearing, and the court noted the debtor company had produced “absolutely nothing” to show there was a real possibility the administration would be in the interests of the company and its creditors.
 The court noted that when there’s a wind-up application in process, the company should not take it for granted the application will simply be derailed by the appointment of an administrator.
 The outcome of the case saw the court ordering the company to be liquidated.

 Your options when facing wind-up proceedings